FortiGate

 diagnose autoupdate versions

-• Run 'diag sys top 1 20' to check the top utilized resources and based on the top utilizing resources, collect further logs for them.
+• Run 'diagnose system top 1 20' to check the top-utilized resources, and based on the top-utilizing resources, collect further logs for them.
 Press Shift+M to sort the output of the above command by memory.

-• Run 'diag hardware sysinfo memory' to gain an idea of the allocated memory of current usage firewall resources.
+• Run 'diagnose hardware sysinfo memory' to gain an idea of the allocated memory of current usage of firewall resources.

 Example: